mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 To start these screens I will use starters here.
 Starter is a simple class that is used to, well, start the screens.
 But why to use them instead of just starting the activity here?
 There are two main reasons to do it:

-1. We need to allow an user to go to two screens from this module (a profile screen and a help screen).
-As we create Viper modules in our app we will need to add six files (contract, Presenter, Interactor, View, Routing, layout) for each of screens and insert appropriate Activity declaration lines to AndroidManifest.
+1. From the screen we create, the login screen, a user is able to move to help screen and profile screen (after login).
+That's two screens.
+As we create Viper modules in our app, if we wanted to create whole modules right now, we would need to add six files (contract, Presenter, Interactor, View, Routing, layout) for each of screens and insert appropriate Activity declaration lines to AndroidManifest.
 Adding 12 files not related with screen we work at won't be a really good practice.
 2. If we want to TDD our screen (and we do, I will cover it on the next blog post) it's much easier to mock the context and check if appropriate starters were called than test if appropriate activities were started.
 Moreover, it's much quicker to do it using mocked context than to use Robolectric to test that activities were started.

 So let's create starters for mentioned screens and place them in correct packages:

-{% include clickable_figure image_path="/assets/images/StartersLocation.png" alt="this is a placeholder image" caption="I put the starters for the separate packages in the same way I did with a whole Login Viper module." %}
+{% include clickable_figure image_path="/assets/images/StartersLocation.png" alt="starters location screenshot" caption="I put the starters for the separate packages in the same way I did with a whole Login Viper module." %}

 Ok, so now let's use our starters in routing: